NormalNvim/NormalNvim/README.md

 Special thanks to LeoRed04 for designing the logo.

 ## Trivia
-Did you know NormalNvim was the first distro ever to ship a compiler that [support 22+ programming languages](https://www.youtube.com/watch?v=O42uCIBaCIQ)?
+Did you know NormalNvim was the first Neovim distro to ship a compiler that [support 22+ programming languages](https://www.youtube.com/watch?v=O42uCIBaCIQ)?

 ## Roadmap
 * Cleanup the config of the plugin `Mason`.